Sedation Dentistry in Sherwood, OR

 If you have a serious fear of visiting the dentist, sedation dentistry may make taking care of your teeth a little easier.
 Regular dental cleanings and checkups are an important part of keeping your teeth healthy, so you shouldn’t let a fear of the dentist damage your health.

 Sedation dentistry can help you relax and de-stress during your visit.
 Sedation dentistry can also help if you have difficulty becoming numb, if you have very sensitive teeth, or if you are undergoing very extensive dental work.

 Sedation dentistry comes in multiple levels depending on your needs.
-At Pacific Family Dental, there are four levels of sedation dentistry.
+At New Smiles, there are four levels of sedation dentistry.

 Level One: Nitrous Oxide